What rights do I have on the remote resource?

 What happens if I leave my work on the VCL machine?

-Windows and Linux environments are reloaded after your reservation has completed or your session has timed out.
+On-prem resources are reloaded after your reservation has completed.
 Therefore, any work left on the server is erased or lost.
-Make sure you save your work to the network filespace (AFS), a thumb drive, or your local computers hard drive.
+Make sure you save your work to your NCSU drive, Google Drive, or your local computers hard drive.

-How do I transfer files between my computer and the remote one?
+How do I transfer files between my computer and the remote resource?

 Where should I save my files when connected to a Windows environment?